-The spring rises in a cave thirty meters north of the Orthodox Church of the Annunciation.
+The spring begins in a cave thirty meters north of the Orthodox Church of the Annunciation.
 Originally the public well was located next to the small pool that is now inside the Orthodox Church of the Annunciation.
-But after the church was established, local people were barred from using the well and a replacement was built in the shape of a public water trough, to which the water was channeled from the church.
+After the church was established, local people were barred from using the well and a replacement was built in the shape of a public water trough, to which the water was channeled from the church.
 The water was also used by farmers to irrigate their fields.